-For all covered transactions, initial Senders will log the following:
+For all covered transactions, Senders will log the following:

-- Transaction time in a form which can be converted with second accuracy to unix epoch time. - Receiver in a form which can be converted to the non-repudiable eTLD+1 domain of the entity receiving data.

-- Transaction ID which is a UUID.
-If a transaction ID was received from an upstream Sender, it should be logged and provided to the receiver.
-If no transaction ID is available, one is generated for the transaction and provided to the receiver. - Any user preference signal string provided to the receiver.
+- Transaction time in a form which can be converted with second accuracy to unix epoch time. - Receiver in a form which can be converted to the non-repudiable eTLD+1 domain of the entity receiving data. - Chain ID which is a UUID.
+If a chain ID was received from an upstream Sender, it should be logged and provided to the Receiver.
+If no chain ID is available, one is generated and provided to the Receiver. - Transaction ID which is a UUID that uniquely identifies the single transaction. - Any user preference signal provided to the Receiver.